AhmedIbnMohy/Ahmed-ibn-mohy-/README.md

 # 💫 About Me:

+🔹 What I'm Doing

-I'm currently working on building websites in efficient and scalable ways.
+I'm currently working on building websites in efficient, scalable, and modern ways.

+I focus on creating clean, user-friendly interfaces and writing maintainable, high-quality code.

+I enjoy turning ideas into real, functional applications.

+🔹 What I'm Looking For

 I'm looking for a team to collaborate with and learn new techniques together.

+I'm open to contributing to real projects and joining groups that value growth, teamwork, and innovation.

+I enjoy sharing ideas and helping others because collaboration builds better products.

+🔹 What I'm Learning

-I'm also learning more about both front-end and back-end development.
+I'm improving my skills in both front-end and back-end development to become a strong full-stack developer.

+I'm continuously learning new tools, best practices, and modern technologies.

+I’m also working on enhancing my problem-solving abilities and staying updated with the latest industry trends.

 ## 🌐 Socials: